Shivam200202/eks-observability/README.md

 > 💡 **Access Hint:** To view the dashboards, grab your EKS Worker Nodes' public IPs and paste `http://<Node-Public-IP>:<NodePort>` into your web browser.
 Ensure your security group controls (`zoop_nodes_sg`) allow traffic across the `30000-32767` NodePort range.

 ---

+## 📸 Project Evidence & Proofs Reference

+> 📂 **Submission Notice:** All live system validation screenshots, compiled command outputs (`kubectl top`), Grafana UI visualization states (Pod CPU, Memory, and Restart counts), and triggered alert execution rules requested by the evaluation criteria are explicitly documented and located within the **`/proofs`** directory at the root of this repository.

+---